vasu25bce10568-del/python-project/README.md

 - Optimal Tic Tac Toe Moves

 ## How to install
-- 1 Clone or Download the Repository
+-  Clone or Download the Repository
 -If you have Git installed:
-- 2 navigate to the Directory
+-  navigate to the Directory
 - Open your terminal/command prompt and change directory (cd) to where you saved the files:

-  ## LOGIC
+  ## Maps

 ![tic_tac_toe](https://user-images.githubusercontent.com/61280281/91558896-ba479700-e954-11ea-8415-3759e555ad23.png)